xXBricksquadXx/NexusCrawl/README.md

 ### Resiliency & Data Pipelines

-- **Exponential Backoff Shield:**
+- **Exponential Backoff Shield:** A built-in `RetryMiddleware` that intercepts HTTP `429` (Rate Limit) and HTTP `403` (Forbidden) server drops, pauses the specific worker, and gracefully retries the connection without killing the primary crawl.
-  A built-in `RetryMiddleware` that intercepts HTTP `429` (Rate Limit) and HTTP `403` (Forbidden) server drops, pauses the specific worker, and gracefully retries the connection without killing the primary crawl.
+- **Asynchronous File Streaming:** Utilizes `aiofiles` to prevent desktop RAM bottlenecks.
+Data is streamed directly to disk whether it is a `.jsonl` dictionary string, a cloned `.css` file, or a massive binary.

-- **Asynchronous File Streaming:**
+- **Structured SQL Exporter:** Automatically routes extracted datasets into a local `nexus_database.db` SQLite database, wrapping complex row data in queryable JSON strings for immediate analysis.
-  Utilizes `aiofiles` to prevent desktop RAM bottlenecks.
-Data is streamed directly to disk whether it is a `.jsonl` dictionary string, a cloned `.css` file, or a 2GB `.mp4` binary.
+- **Stream Interceptor:** Offloads HLS/Blob streams to a background `yt-dlp` threading pipeline, automatically utilizing FFmpeg to decrypt and stitch streaming video chunks into native `.mp4` files.

 ---